skienzmatishun/rippreport/content/p/bcso-how-to-become-sheriff/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Sheriff Hoss Mack earned his career advancement by coercing witnesses, falsifying evidence, and framing an innocent man for murder.
+Trial transcripts and exhumation records prove top prosecutors and deputies hid key coroner findings for nearly two decades.
+Expose the corrupt playbook these rogue officers used to trade human lives for power and promotions.
 ---
 First I would like to thank all the people who have warned me of retaliation that I may receive for writing the truth about BCSO and Sheriff Mack.
 Let me assure you that I have talked with the Attorney General’s office, FBI and other federal officials.
 I not only talked with them but provided documents.
 In addition we have talked with CNN, Investigative reporters, not in Alabama, Netflix and several producers that may be interested in a documentary.